paulspencerwilliams/auctionsniperjava/README.md

 ## The whole JMock allowances / status functionality

 ## The value of a supporting to do list to prevent flow breakage

+## Avoid primative obsession

+Including use of generics on collections where type is a duplication smell.